Husband feeling left out

 For the past 4 months I’ve been in a new relationship, closer to home, and it’s going well.
 We meet 2 to 3 times a month.
 Sometimes overnight, sometimes for an evening at the theatre, it depends.
 These dates are planned around our lives, so it’s smooth and not disruptive.

-In the past he has expressed wanting to try a threesome and I’m happy to try too when we find the right person and the energy is there.
+In the past, he has expressed wanting to try a threesome and I’d be happy to try too, when we find the right person and the energy is there.
 But it’s unlikely to happen with my current relationship.
-Which we talked about, is something he was hoping for but knew from the beginning it was unlikely to happen.
+We talked about it.
+It's something he was hoping for, but knew from the beginning it was unlikely to happen.
 I say unlikely because we know that circumstances and people can change.
-Opening up our relationship was to first experience on our own and explore our attraction to people as well as different forms of intimacy (building up to poly rather than open).
+Opening up our relationship was to first experience on our own and explore our attraction to people, as well as different forms of intimacy (building up to poly, rather than open).

-Besides that, we make sure to spend quality time together, we plan lunches, we talk about his feelings (when I see him moody, I’m initiating the talk to understand what is going on), I express my love and commitment to him, I’m sharing articles/books, supporting him in updating his online dating profile, and trying other avenues, etc. I’m trying different things to lift him up because I’m having difficulties pinpointing the core of the issue.
+Besides that, we make sure to spend quality time together.
+We plan lunches.
+We talk about his feelings.
+When I see him moody, I initiate the talk to understand what is going on.
+I express my love and commitment to him.
+I’m sharing articles/books; supporting him in updating his online dating profile; and trying other avenues.
+I’m trying different things to lift him up because I’m having difficulties pinpointing the core of the issue.
 Is it jealousy, envy, insecurity?

-Not sure what else we can do or if it just needs more time?
+I'm not sure what else we can do.
+Does it just needs more time?
 It feels like I’m getting the benefits of a polyamorous lifestyle and he’s being left behind.
-I’d like him to put more effort into it rather than being moody and complaining ;)
+I’d like him to put more effort into it, rather than being moody and complaining. ;)

 Last edited: